Siege of Carlisle (December 1745)

-The town had been captured by the Jacobite army that invaded England in November 1745 and reached as far south as Derby, before turning back on 6 December.
-They re-entered Carlisle on 19 December; leaving a garrison of 400 men, the main army continued its retreat into Scotland the next day.
+The town had been captured the previous month in the first siege of 1745 by the Jacobite army that invaded England in November 1745 and reached as far south as Derby, before turning back on 6 December.
+They re-entered Carlisle on 19 December, and after leaving a garrison of 400 men, the main army continued its retreat into Scotland the next day.

 Advance elements of the government army reached Carlisle on 21 December, but siege operations were delayed until their heavy artillery arrived six days later.
-They commenced firing on 28 December, and the Jacobites surrendered on 30th; 384 prisoners were taken, some of whom were later executed and many others sentenced to transportation to the West Indies.
+They commenced firing on 28 December, and the Jacobites surrendered on 30th; 384 prisoners were taken, some of whom were later executed and others transported to the West Indies.

 Background

-The Jacobites crossed into England on 8 November and reached Carlisle on 10th.
+The Jacobite army entered England on 8 November 1745 and reached Carlisle on 10th.
 Previously an important border fortress, its defences had been neglected since the 1707 Union but it remained a formidable challenge for the Jacobites, who had no siege equipment.
 They insisted on the surrender of both town and castle, threatening to burn them if not; although Jacobite officer O'Sullivan later admitted this was a bluff, Carlisle capitulated on 15 November.
-Leaving a garrison of 100 men under Colonel John Hamilton to hold the castle, the army continued south.
+Leaving a small garrison under Colonel John Hamilton to hold the castle, the army continued south.

-After turning back from Derby on 6 December, the Jacobites reached Carlisle on 19 December and after considerable discussion, continued into Scotland on 20th, leaving a garrison of around 400.
-It is generally agreed Prince Charles did so to demonstrate his determination to return, but its wisdom was almost unanimously condemned, both at the time and by historians since.
-One Jacobite officer, James Johnstone, later recorded he refused an order to remain with the garrison, as he 'would never be a victim by choice.'
+After turning back from Derby, the Jacobites re-entered Carlisle on 19 December and continued into Scotland the next day, leaving a garrison of around 400.
+Prince Charles did so to demonstrate his determination to return, but the decision was almost unanimously condemned by his colleagues.
+One officer, James Johnstone, later recorded he refused to remain with the garrison, as he 'would never be a victim by choice.'